tryscer/flock/flock-music.md

 	“We’ve a permit,” I try to end.
 	Puppy adds a pantomime act: she sours her face at the cops, letting them know on *whose* *side* she is.
 	Barry walks straight at the cop, then smiles.
 How easily he slips into that pose, I think.
-	“We’re here on special permission from Mr. C. ICHKURIMLO, the fairground’s general executive,” he says.
+	“We’re here on special permission from Mr. C. Evans, the fairground’s general executive,” he says.
 He calmly toys with his bottle of Coke.
 The cops respond in relaxing, too.
 The young cop looks more interested in the cold, crisp taste of Barry’s coke bottle.
 	“I don’t want any trouble,” the older cop tries weakly.
 He’s looking at the cold, crisp bottle as well.
 	“Of course,” says Barry.
 “Are they treating you well here?”
 	“‘salright,” says the cop, defeated.